Get-Gud-Dev/Role/docs/1-abstract-design/README.md

 #### Weapon

-Weapons may be usable in different ways
+Weapons may be usable in different ways to deal [different types](mechanics/damage-types.md) of damage or rely on different [skills](mechanics/skills.md).